 Butter that has begun to go rancid and develop mold will become discolored.
 Butter typically has an even yellowish color.
-When butter develops mold, it will become discolored.
+When butter develops mold spores, it will become discolored.
 You will likely be able to see mold starting to grow in it.

-If the mold is so advanced that it covers a significant amount of the butter, it is probably best to throw it away.
+If the mold is so advanced that it covers a significant amount of the butter, it should be discarded.
 The mold has grown beyond what can be seen, and all of the butter is likely unusable.

 The stronger the bad smell, the more likely you should throw it out.
 If you can easily smell the bad parts of the butter, it is likely all unusable.